yihong1120/Construction-Hazard-Detection/examples/db_management/README.md

 The older Web/Native public media-session APIs have been removed.
 Flutter no longer creates a Cookie or Bearer media session before playback.
-Wall scopes are limited to 16 unique cameras and never accept wildcards.
+Wall scopes are limited to 24 unique cameras and never accept wildcards.
+Only configurations with `recognition_enabled` enabled are returned to live-view clients.

 ```dotenv
 GOOGLE_WEB_CLIENT_ID=860473757501-c1gtkrqr4lsa52vgoq7vclprm8atjvtv.apps.googleusercontent.com